slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

 ---

-In order to find the sequences to compress we would like to have the source array sorted.
+In order to find the sequences to compress it's better to have the source array sorted.
 In a sequence for the previous element and for the current element the equation `current = previous + 1` is held.

 ```python
 def zip_ints(values):